MattyO/typify/readme.md

     print record.name
     print a_record.to_json()

-This is library is to help facilitate creating objects from common text based representation formates(json, yaml, and python dics).
-The following response will be used for a common example.
+This library's objective is to aid the creation of objects from common text based representation formats (JSON, YAML and Python Dictionaries).
+The following response will be used for a common example:

     {
        "id":1,